btcpayserver/btcpay-python/README.md

 You'll probably only ever need the `create_invoice` and `get_invoice` methods, but the client object also has other methods, such as those for getting and setting custom rate information.

 The `get_invoice` method is very important.
-When BTCPay sends a payment notification, it is unsigned and insecure.
-This is necessary to maintain Bitpay compatibility.
+When BTCPay sends a payment notification (described [here in Bitpay's API docs](https://bitpay.com/docs/create-invoice), it is unsigned and insecure.
+Being unsigned and insecure is necessary to maintain compatibility with software originally designed for Bitpay.
 You therefore cannot rely upon the data transmitted in the payment notification.

 Instead, take the `invoiceId` from the payment notification, and use it to securely fetch the paid invoice data from BTCPay using `get_invoice`.